BurdaForward/composable-rules/README.md

 ![kamehameha](https://media1.giphy.com/media/oTjoawKEq3wYD5fKEh/giphy.gif)

-This is a small zero-dependency library created to write rule logic to manipulate data that's much more maintainable, readable, composable and reusable than writing plain `if/else` logic.
+This is a small zero-dependency library created to write rule logic to manipulate data that's much more maintainable, readable, composable, reusable and testable than writing plain `if/else` logic.

 ## Basics